Matioupi/realtime-adsb-out/README.md

 As per the project 'realtime-adsb-out', the workflow is divided between 3 execution threads:

-- Main thread wich performs all initializations and control user inputs (mainly start / stop simulation for now)
+- Main thread which performs all initializations and control user inputs (mainly start / stop simulation for now)
-- HackRF broadcasting thread which pump encoded messages and send them over the air with a predefined schedule
+- HackRF broadcasting thread which pumps encoded messages and sends them over the air with a predefined schedule
 - Trajectory simulation thread which feeds the broadcasting thread with encoded messages matching a real time simulated trajectory

 The message encoding is split into Mode S "frame encoding" and "low level encoding" which handles PPM modulation and conversion to HackRF IQ sample format.
 The source code structure tries to reflect these two layers.